Zhou Mi: 2010–2012: Hosting, comeback with Super Junior-M, and acting debut

-2013–2014: Comeback group, SM The Ballad, and debut as soloist
+2013–2014: Comeback group, SM The Ballad, and solo debut with Rewind

 Zhou Mi at press conference of Super Junior-M Breakdown in Bangkok.

 Super Junior-M's second studio album, Break Down, was released on January 7, 2013, along with a single by the same name.
 The album includes three songs written by Zhou Mi - "Go", "It's You" and "Tunnel".
 The music for these songs were composed by fellow Super Junior-M member Henry Lau and his team Noize Bank.
 Their Korean-language version of "Break Down" was released on January 31.
 On the same day, they made their official debut in Korea on Mnet's M Countdown.

 Malaysian singer and composer Michael Wong contributed to this album by composing a song for Zhou Mi, called "Distant Embrace", with lyrics by Hong Kong singer and actress Crystal Cheung.
 The lyrics of "Distant Embrace" are about the faint pain of a love.
 On April 7, 2013, Zhou Mi released a travel scrapbook entitled Thai Perfect which documented his travel experience in Thailand.

 Two versions of the book were released on December 5, 2013, one written in traditional Chinese, the other in simplified Chinese.
 In April 2013, Zhou Mi was cast in the movie Rhythm of Rain (聽見下雨的聲音).
 He played a big boy who has a bright personality who is very sincere.
 This movie was directed by lyricist Vincent Fang and was released on October 4, 2013.
 Later in 2013, Zhou Mi was chosen to be a radio DJ on MBC's C-Radio Idol True Colour with Miss A members Jia and Fei.
 The program on the new media platform showcases content produced by the network and targets the large number of 'hallyu' or 'Korean wave' fans in China.

 The network produced one episode each week, and the show was released to Chinese viewers on a Chinese video site such as Youku and Tudou, without going through a Chinese broadcasting station.

 In February 2014, Zhou Mi became a new member of the ballad group SM The Ballad, initially formed in 2010.
 Zhou Mi participated in the group's second album, Breath, performing the Chinese version of "Blind".

 Zhou Mi performed his song at the S.M.
 The Ballad Joint Recital on February 12.